concord-consortium/portal-pages/README.md

 requests to the portal-pages library js and css with your local javascript.

-The Chrome extension is this one: https://github.com/kylepaulsen/ResourceOverride Most of time remote portals use tagged versios of the portal pages code.
+The Chrome extension is this one: https://github.com/kylepaulsen/ResourceOverride Most of time remote portals use tagged versions of the portal pages code.
 So first you need to find the URL for the portal-pages javascript the remote portal is using.
 You can find this in the chrome developer tools.
 For example lets say it is: https://portal-pages.concord.org/version/v1.9.0-pre.3/library/portal-pages.js